 If you requested to begin the performance of services during the withdrawal period, you shall pay us an amount which is in proportion to what has been provided until you have communicated us your withdrawal from this contract, in comparison with the full coverage of the contract.

 If Customer is a consumer pursuant to Section 13 German Civil Code (“BGB”) or Customer only uses the free services, Customer is entitled to the statutory warranty rights.

-If Customer is an entrepreneur pursuant to Section 14 German Civil Code (“BGB”) DeepL only assumes liability under paid subscriptions for faults in the Products to the extent set out in the following provisions.
+If Customer is an entrepreneur pursuant to Section 14 German Civil Code (“BGB”) DeepL only assumes the liability under paid subscriptions for the Products to the extent set out in the following provisions.

 Customer may reduce the agreed remuneration by a suitable amount if for reasons attributable to DeepL, the proper provision of services is not assured within a reasonable period of time set by Customer.
 The right to reduction is limited to the part of the services which is defective as compared to the monthly remuneration.

 If the reduction as per Section 12.2.2 continues for two (2) consecutive months, or in two (2) months of a quarter, Customer may terminate the Agreement without notice.